sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-01.md

 #### 3. Start a Chat Session
 1. Login to the frontend app.
-1. Start a new chat session.
+1. Start a new conversation.
 1. Send the message:
    ```
    Hello, how are you?